 Jonathan graduated from the University of Portsmouth in 2009 with an upper second-class bachelor’s degree in law with business studies (LLB Hons).
-He has recently passed his Level 6 CILEx qualification and is currently working towards Fellow Membership.
-Jonathan started working for Knights Solicitors as a paralegal and internal costs draftsman in 2013; here, he assisted in a diverse variety of matters.
-Jonathan is now a Graduate Legal Executive and hopes to become fully qualified by 2018.
+He has recently passed his Level 6 CILEx qualification and is currently a Graduate Member, working towards Fellow Membership.
+Jonathan started working for Knights Solicitors in 2013.